 Through the network, ISSPF provides access to research on inclusive social security, practical tools to support organisations as they engage in national debates, opportunities to participate in trainings and events on inclusive social protection, and a blog and news space to follow and weigh in on pressing issues.

-Made possible with funding from the Ford Foundation, ISSPF is implemented in partnership with Arab Renaissance for Democracy and Development (ARDD) in Jordan and Lebanon Support in Lebanon.
+Made possible with funding from the Ford Foundation, ISSPF is implemented by Development Pathways in partnership with Arab Renaissance for Democracy and Development (ARDD) in Jordan, the Centre for Social Sciences Research and Action (formerly Lebanon Support) in Lebanon and Observatoire Tunisien de l'Economie in Tunisia.

 Welcome to our network ! اهلًا وسهلًا بكم

-Join us and stay up to date with the latest news and information on Social Protection in the MENA region, with access to expert webinars, videos and articles on the subject.
+Join us and stay up to date with the latest news and information on social protection in the MENA region, with access to expert webinars, videos and articles.